Guidance for your business

 - Recommendations for staff wellbeing during working hours and break times, such as promoting open spaces and parks near your business.

-- Video comms is a simple way of communicating this to your team
+- Using video is a simple way of communicating this to your team

 - Opening Modified ‘normal hours’ should be considered.
 Changes should be hours communicated to customers and staff.